LilianBoulard/manim-voiceover/README.md

 # Install the package in development mode
 pip3 install --editable .

-# Render and play the first example
+# Render and play an example
-manim -pql examples/example1.py --disable_caching
+manim -pql examples/gtts-example.py --disable_caching
 ```

 If you only hear the first line, you need to run `manim` with the `--disable_caching` flag.
 This is due to a bug in Manim and will be fixed in the future.

-[The first example](examples/example1.py) uses [gTTS](https://github.com/pndurette/gTTS/) which calls the Google Translate API and therefore needs an internet connection to work.
+[The example above](examples/gtts-example.py) uses [gTTS](https://github.com/pndurette/gTTS/) which calls the Google Translate API and therefore needs an internet connection to work.
 If it throws an error, there might be a problem with your internet connection or the Google Translate API.

 <!-- Once SoX is installed, proceed with installing `manim-speech`: